Codistances of 3-spherical buildings: Introduction

-Let $\mathcal{B} = (\mathcal{B}_+,\mathcal{B}_-,\delta^*)$ be an irreducible 3-spherical twin building of rank at least 3 whose diagram is simply laced.
+Let $\mathcal{B} = (\mathcal{B}_+,\mathcal{B}_-,\delta_*)$ be an irreducible twin building of rank at least 3 whose diagram is simply laced.
 Then it is known that $\mathcal{B}$ is Moufang (see for instance \cite{Abr-Bro}) and therefore each of its spherical residues is Moufang.
-If we assume in addition that $\mathcal{B}$ is 3-spherical, then all its $A_2$-residues are (up to duality) all isomorphic to the building associated to a projective plane over a division ring $K$.
-If there is a $D_4$-subdiagram, then $K$ is commutative and those buildings have been classified in \cite{Mu99a}; in particular, they are of `algebraic origin'.
+If we assume in addition that $\mathcal{B}$ is 3-spherical, then all its $A_2$-residues are (up to duality) isomorphic to the building associated to a projective plane over a division ring $K$.
+If there is a $D_4$-subdiagram, then $K$ is commutative and those buildings have been classified in \cite{Mu99a}; in particular, they are of `algebraic origin' in the sense that they can be constructed as `$k$-forms' of certain Kac-Moody groups.
 If there is no $D_4$-subdiagram, then $\mathcal{B}$ is of type $A_n$ or $\tilde{A}_n$ for some $n \geq 3$.
 Those buildings are also known by \cite{Ti74} and \cite{Ti84} and of algebraic origin.
-Putting together all these informations we get the following corollary of our main result.
+Putting together all this information, we get the following corollary of our main result.

 {\bf Corollary~2:} \emph{Let $\mathcal{B}_-$ be an irreducible, 3-spherical and simply laced building of rank at least 3 in which each panel contains at least 4 chambers.
 If $\mathcal{B}_-$ admits a codistance, then it is known and in particular of algebraic origin. }